 (a) conclude that the accused is guilty from that fact; or (b) use the failure of the accused to provide an explanation of facts, which must be within the knowledge of the accused, to more safely draw an adverse inference based on those facts which, if drawn, would prove the guilt of the accused; or (c) draw an inference that the accused did not give evidence or call a witness because that would not have assisted his or her case.

 The right to silence at trial has long earlier common law history.
-The reason mainly given for it is the accusatorial nature of a criminal trial, the principle that the onus of proving a criminal offence lies upon the prosecution and that in discharging that onus it cannot compel the accused to assist it in any way: X7 v Australian Crime Commission HCA 29, (2013) 248 CLR 92; Environment Protection Authority v Caltex Refining Co Pty Ltd HCA 74; (1993) 178 CLR 477.
+The reason mainly given for it is the accusatorial nature of a criminal trial, the principle that the onus of proving a criminal crime lies upon the prosecution and that in discharging that onus it cannot compel the accused to assist it in any way: X7 v Australian Crime Commission HCA 29, (2013) 248 CLR 92; Environment Protection Authority v Caltex Refining Co Pty Ltd HCA 74; (1993) 178 CLR 477.

 > Tendency, coincidence and context evidence